Ethan Krasnoo – Associate

 Mr. Krasnoo graduated from Tufts University (B.A., magna cum laude, 1997) and received his law degree from Georgetown University Law Center (J.D., 2007), where he served as Annual Review Section Editor of the Georgetown Journal of Gender and the Law and Co-President of the Sports & Entertainment Law Society.
 Mr. Krasnoo also served as a Judicial Intern for the Honorable Rosemary M. Collyer of the U.S. District Court, District of Columbia.

 Mr. Krasnoo has provided pro bono counsel to LGBT asylum seekers, prisoners, and struggling artists, and has volunteered with The Trevor Project.
-Mr. Krasnoo has been a member of the Trademark and Unfair Competition Committee of the New York City Bar Association and has been a frequent speaker on trademark and copyright matters.
+He is a new appointee to the New York City Bar Association Entertainment Law Committee, and has been a member of the Trademark and Unfair Competition Committee of the New York City Bar Association and a frequent speaker on trademark and copyright matters.
 Prior to joining Reavis Parent Lehrer LLP, Mr. Krasnoo was an associate at Patterson Belknap Webb & Tyler LLP and Paul, Weiss, Rifkind, Wharton & Garrison LLP, and also acted professionally off-Broadway and at theaters across the country.

 He is admitted to practice in New York State, the U.S. District Courts for the Southern and Eastern Districts of New York, the U.S. Court of Appeals for the Second Circuit, and U.S. Tax Court.